-Requests for withdrawal should be put in writing and addressed to the Principal, or submitted via email to: office@kestrel-tmet.uk
+Requests for withdrawal should be put in writing and addressed to the Principal and Mrs Newnham (Head of School- juniors)

 Parents may wish to use the form below.
 All requests should include: the name of the child, the child's class or tutor group, the name and signature of the parent requesting withdrawal, the date that the request was submitted and the reason for withdrawal.